bernardadhitya/intern-logbook-chatbot/docs/autofill-github-actions.md

 Before following this tutorial, please make sure to have an active Github account.

 ### Steps
-There are three main steps to configure the bot to access your local repository and logbook account;
+There are four main steps to configure the bot to access your local repository and logbook account;
 1. Fork the project to your Github account
 2. Make a Github token to access the repository.
 This is used to make a local daily log of your logbook.
 3. Make repository secrets.
 These values are used to access your repository and logbook page.